-Let’s practice again: Before you eat, you say ‘ Itadakimasu’ and after you eat, you say ‘Gochisou samadeshita’.
+Let’s practice again: Before you eat, say ‘ Itadakimasu’; at the end of the meal, say ‘Gochisou samadeshita’.
 Well done!

 These greetings during mealtime are deeply rooted in Buddhism and Shintoism, the two main religions of Japan.
-Saying Itadakimasu (“I shall partake”) and Gochisou samadeshita (“Thank you for the meal”) is the Japanese way of expressing gratitude for nature’s bounty and to the many people who have participated in providing the meal, including the cook, fishermen, farmers, butchers, supermarket employees, truck drivers, and so on.
+Saying Itadakimasu and Gochisou samadeshita is the Japanese way of expressing gratitude for nature’s bounty and to the many people who have participated in providing the meal, including the cook, fishermen, farmers, butchers, supermarket employees, truck drivers, and so on.

-This simple ritual in Japan is an acknowledgment of the beings (animals and plants) sacrificed and the various people that helped create the delicious food in front of you.
-Therefore, even more important than the open and concluding sayings at mealtimes, is to complete the meal without leftovers or grains of rice in your bowl.
-The act of finishing the meal shows the utmost respect to the cook and others who have contributed to the meal.
-If it’s not possible to finish, it is best to shift all the leftover food to the side of your plate or bowl with your chopsticks.
+This ritual in Japan acknowledges the beings (animals and plants) sacrificed and the people who helped create the delicious food before you.
+Therefore, completing the meal without leftovers or grains of rice in your bowl is even more important than the open and concluding sayings at mealtimes.
+Finishing the meal shows the utmost respect to the cook and others who have contributed to the meal.
+If it’s impossible to finish, it is best to shift all the leftover food to the side of your plate or bowl with your chopsticks.

-The main utensil in Japan are the chopsticks (お箸).
-While spoons have snuck themselves into modern-day Japanese cuisine, the tradition calls for just chopsticks, which have been used all the way back from the 8th century.
+The main utensils in Japan are chopsticks (お箸).
+While spoons have snuck into modern-day Japanese cuisine, the tradition calls for just chopsticks, which have been used since the 8th century.

-There is an endless amount of sources that explain how to properly hold chopsticks, so I’ll skip that for this post, but check out this image if you need some brushing up.
+There are endless sources that explain how to hold chopsticks properly, so I’ll skip that for this post, but check out this image if you need some brushing up.

-It’s easy to explain chopsticks etiquette with the “don’ts” than the “do’s.”
-Many of the don’ts are due to Buddhist funeral rites or said to bring bad luck, and thus do not belong to the dining table.
+It’s easier to explain chopstick etiquette with the “don’ts” than the “do’s.”
+Many don’ts are due to Buddhist funeral rituals or are said to bring bad luck, and thus do not belong at the dining table.